Erwin Rommel: North Africa 1941–1943

-On 6 February 1941, Rommel was appointed commander of the new Afrika Korps (Deutsches Afrika Korps; DAK), consisting of the 5th Light Division (later renamed 21st Panzer Division) and of the 15th Panzer Division.
-He was promoted to Generalleutnant three days later and flew to Tripoli on 12 February.
-The DAK had been sent to Libya in Operation Sonnenblume to support Italian troops who had been roundly defeated by British Commonwealth forces in Operation Compass.
-(Note: The Italian army had been pushed back out of Cyrenaica and nearly 140,000 troops captured) His efforts in the Western Desert Campaign earned Rommel the nickname the "Desert Fox" from journalists on both sides of the war.
-(Note: It is not known exactly who coined the name first, as Desert Fox (in Britain) and Wüstenfuchs (in Germany) seemingly came into use at the same time.)
-Allied troops in Africa were commanded by General Archibald Wavell, Commander-in-Chief, Middle East Command.
+On 6 February 1941, Rommel was appointed commander of the new Afrika Korps (Deutsches Afrika Korps; DAK), consisting initially of the 5th Light Division (later 21st Panzer Division) and 15th Panzer Division.
+Promoted to Generalleutnant, he arrived in Tripoli on 12 February.
+The DAK had been sent in Operation Sonnenblume to support Italian forces that had suffered heavy defeats in Operation Compass.
+His operations in the Western Desert Campaign soon earned him the nickname "Desert Fox" in both Allied and German reporting.
+(Note: It is not known exactly who first coined the name; Desert Fox and Wüstenfuchs came into use at about the same time.)
+Allied troops in the theatre were commanded by General Archibald Wavell.